In the past, link building focused on quantity, not quality.

 intitle: roundup “YOUR KEYWORD”

-You also want to pay attention to your traffic and pingbacks.
-It’s possible that more blogs in your industry will be linking to your posts.
+You also want to pay attention to your traffic and current link profile.
+More blogs in your industry may be linking to your posts.
 When writing your roundup posts, start with the blogs that have sent you traffic.

-Remember that when you do a roundup post, don’t link solely to your internal pages.
-Site owners may not be inspired to link back to you, because you didn’t use the principle of reciprocity.
+Remember when you do a roundup post, don’t link solely to your internal pages.
+Site owners may not be inspired to link back to you because you didn’t use the principle of reciprocity.

 10. Keep Track of Your Backlinks

-You may not realize that some of your links have been removed.
-Since you don’t have control over the blogs and authority sites that link to you, they can easily remove your link from their post or resource page without notifying you.
+You don’t have control over the blogs and authority sites that link to you.
+The site owners can easily remove your link from their post or resource page without notifying you.

 11. Establish Content Pillars

-But, the challenge of creating content is the frequency.
-How often should you publish new content for your target audience?
-To be honest with you, constantly bombarding them with one blog post after another may not be helpful, as it generally just leads to information overload.
+Constantly bombarding them with one blog post after another may not be helpful, as it generally leads to information overload.

-As a content marketer, the real challenge is when and how often you need to publish new content for your prospects and customers.
-Of course, some of your customers wouldn’t mind if you posted daily, but, to others, that much content seems too much like a boatload of work.
+The real challenge is when and how often you need to publish new content for your prospects and customers.
+Some customers don’t mind if you posted daily, but it seems like a boatload of work to others.

 This leaves you with two options:

 The second option is a lot better.
-Instead of creating and publishing new content regularly, you can save yourself the hassle and only create pillar content.
+Instead of regularly creating and publishing new content, you can save yourself the hassle and create pillar content regularly.